Jump to content

 Starting out as a weekly newspaper in December 1892, Arthur Baldwin Turnure founded Vogue, initially appealing to the interests of upper-class New York City.

 Years of dedication and a tailored strategy have paved the way for Vogue’s extensive reach and loyal audience.
-The magazine not only mirrors the evolving nature of fashion but also sets undeniable trends that resonate across continents, where they showcase diverse styles across their international editions.
+The magazine not only mirrors the evolving nature of fashion but also sets undeniable trends that resonate across continents, where it showcases diverse styles across its international editions.

 Exploring international editions